mattsemar/dsp-bulldozer/readme.md

 ## Changelog

+#### v1.1.6
+Bugfix: Hide UI when sandbox tools are enabled
+Update: Added some basic support for Bulldoze mode where only guidelines are added.
+Incomplete, use at your own risk

 #### v1.1.5
 Update: Make guidelines foundation type match FoundationDecorationMode setting (when it can be resolved to paint or decorate) (thanks PiggyWhiskey on GitHub)
 Bugfix: Fix bug in factory teardown when factory has modded items on belts but mod that added item is no longer installed